Who Am I?

 Why have I created a Sexual Safety Space?

-My goals with this page are the same as my goals when working with folks who have committed sexual offenses: To raise awareness and to get people thinking critically about sexual safety.
+My goals with this page are the same as my goals when working with folks who have committed sexual offenses: To raise awareness and to get people thinking critically about sexual safety, wellness, and pleasure.
 I tell the incarcerated folks in my treatment groups, and I’ll also tell you, I’m not looking to create a “bad list” of things we shouldn’t do or that we should be ashamed of.
 I’m looking to help us think more carefully about and make conscious decisions regarding issues of sexual safety…to help move us away from a sexually victimizing culture and toward a culture of sexual safety and wellness.
 I’m hoping to inspire critical thinking (my own included!), and to provide resources that I am coming across along the way that can help us in that effort.